Think about how long it takes to pour a cup of coffee.

 However, this firewall uses a process called dynamic packet filtering.
 This means that the firewall monitors the active connections in the network.
 Then, it uses the information to determine what packets to let through the firewall.

 Though this firewall has a lot of benefits, its main drawback is that it can be very expensive.
-More expensive, in fact, than actually outsourcing your technical support to a third-party company that will manage and watch your network 24/7 for all 365 days of the year.
+More expensive, in fact, than actually utilizing outsourced IT support to a third-party company that will manage and watch your network 24/7 for all 365 days of the year.

 Application-level firewalls are also known as proxies or deep packet inspection (DPI) firewalls.
 They function the same way as circuit-level gateway firewalls but they only work on individual applications.
-They block all traffic from the firewall and stop information from getting through based on web content and not IP address.
+They block all traffic from the firewall and stop information from getting through based on web content and not IP addresses.

 The main drawback to this kind of firewall is time and price.
 These firewalls must be configured manually for each new user which can take a lot of time.
 And the application must manually examine packets of data which is also time intensive.

 The kind of firewall security that is right for your company is going to depend on your size and budget.
 But there are easy ways of assessing your company’s security needs.
 One of these ways is by using a network security plan.

 What Do Firewalls Protect Against?

 Now that you know about the many different kinds of computer firewalls you may be wondering “What do firewalls protect against?”

 The answer is that it depends on the type of firewall but generally, firewalls protect from a whole range of threats from viruses to denial of service attacks.
 Denial of service attacks are cyber attacks that make a network inaccessible to its target users.